 So, what is Buddha nature?

-Well according to Buddhist philosophy, Buddha nature refers to the innate potential for enlightenment.
-Something that lives within all sentient beings.
+According to Buddhist philosophy, Buddha nature refers to the innate potential for enlightenment.

-It’s the idea that: beneath the ego, the trauma, the mental health condition, and so on, exists a purity, and awakened nature.
+It’s the idea that: beneath the ego, the trauma, the mental health condition, etc.―exists a purity, and awakened.

-Now, imagine if our avian companions held a piece of this wisdom.
+Now, the question is, does our feathered companions embody a piece of this wisdom?

-Here are some of the commonalities amongst our feathered friends, and spiritual philosophy:
+To answer this question, we’ll have to look into some of the commonalities between our feathered friends, and spiritual philosophy:

 1) The Simplicity of Being (Birds and Buddha Nature)